Unified topological characterization of electronic states in spin textures from noncommutative K-theory: The observable algebra of multi-q magnets The observable algebra of multi-q magnets

-Taking this into account, the Hamiltonian $H$ from Eq.~(\ref{eq:hamiltonian}) can now be rewritten in a way, which makes the observable algebra apparent.
+The Hamiltonian $H$ from Eq.~(\ref{eq:hamiltonian}) can now be rewritten in a way that makes the observable algebra apparent.
 The basic idea is to distill the generators of the algebra by formulating $H$ in terms of these.
-This can be achieved by casting $H$ into the form~\footnote{For details we refer to the Supplemental Material}:
+This can be achieved by casting $H$ into the form